 How I learned to hear Jesus' voice

 When I first gave my life completely over to Jesus I was twenty-one-years-old.
 I was ravenous for anything I could learn about Jesus and would read my Bible for hours and hours.
 It was hard at first, but I started using some tools that made it easier.
-(I wrote about these tools in this article called How I'm learning to pay ridiculous attention to Jesus.)

 In addition to reading the Bible, I also tried different ways to pray.
 I found that just sitting alone talking to God was boring to me; it was counter to my lifestyle to just sit quietly and concentrate and I would often fall asleep.
 Eventually I started writing out my prayers in a journal, and found that it was just easier for me to focus if I wrote things down.